-Scientific skepticism (also spelled scepticism) is the practice of questioning whether claims are supported by empirical research and have reproducibility, as part of a methodological norm pursuing "the extension of certified knowledge".
+Would you classify yourself as a Scottish Country Dancer who adheres to the philosophy of skepticism - the practice of questioning whether claims are supported by empirical research and have reproducibility, as part of a methodological norm for scientific inquiry?
+Well, you're in good company.
 The oldest skeptical society, "Association Against Quackery" is a Dutch organization founded in 1881.
 The word "quack," in the sense of a medical impostor, is a shortening of the old Dutch quacksalver (spelled kwakzalver in the modern Dutch), which originally meant a person who cures with home remedies, and then came to mean one using false cures or knowledge.
-Though the world may be uncertain, it is good to know a Petronella can come in handy, at least on the dance floor.
+Though the world may be uncertain, it is good to know a Petronella can come in handy as a default move, at least on the dance floor.

 When in Doubt, Dance Petronella

 In ordinary usage, skepticism (US) or scepticism (UK) from the Greek skeptomai, to think, to look about, to consider, refers to an attitude of doubt or a disposition to incredulity either in general or toward a particular object; or the doctrine that true knowledge or some particular knowledge is uncertain.

 Skepticism is not a single position but covers a range of different positions.
 In the ancient world there were two main skeptical traditions.
 Academic skepticism took the dogmatic position that knowledge was not possible; Pyrrhonian skeptics refused to take a dogmatic position on any issue—including skepticism.
 Radical skepticism ends in the paradoxical claim that one cannot know anything—including that one cannot know about knowing anything.